 As noted earlier, different audiences will gain value from different levels of information and will require it to be presented in a particular way to support their needs and decision-making processes.

 We recommend having a single source of truth for all information in your operational resilience program.
 Using the same data – but aggregated, filtered or presented in different ways to meet differing needs – increases efficiency while ensuring everyone is talking the same language and relying on the most up to date information.

 Dashboards are an excellent way to view and analyse data in real time, and allow for filtering and reporting that can be tailored to the specific user that is simply not possible with static reports.
 The one downside of dashboards is that it requires the user to actively seek them out – avoid creating dashboards that don’t get used!
 This makes them more suitable for employees that are more engaged with ongoing operational resilience processes.
 However, they can also be great for presenting in Executive and Board meetings, allowing for drilling down into detail where required and ensuring you are using up to date data.

 While dashboards and reports may be available ‘on demand’, you should identify reports that should be actively distributed, rather than passively accessed.
 Where possible, this delivery should be automated.
 Be intentional regarding the timing of scheduled reports.
 Deliver them at a time that allows the recipient enough time to digest the information, while also allowing them to incorporate the information into other operational or decision-making processes.

 About this series

 We’ve covered some potential reporting today, and who the audiences are.
 We will tie up this series in the next blog, where we will cover the self-assessment process.
-While there are specific requirements for a self-assessment for those covered under some regulatory regimes, it can be applied to all organizations to provide an overall assessment of their operational resilience program.
+While there are specific requirements for a self-assessment for those covered under the FCA Rules in the UK, it can be applied to all organisations to provide an overall assessment of their operational resilience program.